 Wrongful Death Claims

 Families mourning the death of a loved one often have legal options they have not considered.
-In many cases involving product liability, negligence, and intentional violence, a civil wrongful death suit or even criminal charges may be an option for families who have lost a loved one.
+In many cases involving product liability, medical malpractice, vehicle collisions, negligence, and intentional violence, a civil wrongful death suit or even criminal charges may be an option for families who have lost a loved one.
 Though wrongful death is a relatively new legal construct, it can help families recover damages and come to terms with the seemingly senseless death of a loved one.

 You May Have Questions

 Some of the many questions that may be in your mind are:

 - What types of claims are common in wrongful death cases?